r-lidar/rlas/cran-comments.md

+This is an early release because ASAN and USBAN raised additionnal error.

+* clang ASAN/USBAN: the code now ensures that NAs will no be casted to int
+* gcc ASAN: I disable minor features because I was not able to fix this error

+To be honnest I can't swear that these additional errors are fixed because I was not able to reproduce.
+I try to reproduce with `rhub::check_with_sanitizer()` but tests were ok.
+I have not been able to compile with sanitizer myself.
+Thus I only guess the error are fixed.

 ## Test environments
 * Linux Mint 18 (Ubuntu 16.04), R 3.4.4, g++ -std=gnu++11
 * Linux Mint 18 (Ubuntu 16.04), R 3.4.4, g++-7 -std=gnu++11